Don’t believe the misinformation about the COVID vaccine on pregnancy and fertility

 Can getting vaccinated for COVID cause infertility?

 The answer to this question is no, and the physicians at Fertility Answers would like to reassure women that there is no evidence that the vaccine can lead to infertility.
 However, pregnant women who contract COVID-19 are at a much higher risk of severe and long term complications.
 Therefore, we strongly recommend women to consider the vaccine to help prevent these complications.
-For a great resource about the COVID-19 vaccine on fertility, listen to The Fertility Answers Podcast, Episode 15: COVID And the Vaccine(s).

 False reports on social media